Learn how to make homemade playdough with this easy play dough recipe.

 The 3-year-old practiced making letters and numbers, while the 6-year-old worked on sight words.
 They loved it!
 They practiced their letters, numbers and sight words for over an hour!
 The 3-year-old even tried the Sight Word Mats while the 6-year-old helped him to read the words.
 Now isn’t that better than worksheets?

 I have several different Play Dough Mat sets available in my Exceptional Thinkers store.
+Click here to see all of my Playdough Mat resources.
 All of the sets can be purchased separately or as a Bundle at a discount price HERE.
 Just print and laminate and you have yourself a fun learning center that will last for years!

 Keep teaching.
 Keep learning.